Kentucky Court Records

 What is the Difference Between a DUI and a DWI in Kentucky

-A DUI violation involves being under the influence of drugs or having a blood alcohol content (BAC) of 0.08% or more, which results in a conviction irrespective of the driver’s impairment levels..
+A DUI violation involves being under the influence of drugs or having a blood alcohol content (BAC) of 0.08% or more, which results in a conviction irrespective of the driver’s impairment levels.
 Kentucky does not use the term DWI specifically.
-It may refer to DUI as also a DWI.
+It may refer to DWI offenses as also a DUI.

 What happens when you get a DUI for the First Time in Kentucky?

 Driving Under the Influence (DUI) penalties for a first offense in Kentucky can also be harsh, mainly if there are aggravating factors.
-When an individual gets a DUI for the first time in Kentucky, the driver will face the following:
+When an individual gets a DUI for the first time in Kentucky, the driver risks facing the following:

 - License suspension for six months